fmw/vix/README.rst

     sudo apt-get install openjdk-6-jdk

-OpenJDK is the default Java version on Ubuntu, but it is also possible to install the Oracle Java distribution.
+OpenJDK is the default Java version for Ubuntu, but it is also possible to install the Oracle Java distribution.

 Install Curl::